 I am an Assistant Professor in the Department of Linguistics at UC San Diego, where I am a member of the Linguistics Field Research Lab.
-I completed my PhD in Linguistics at MIT in 2018 (you can download my dissertation here).
+I completed my PhD in Linguistics at MIT (you can download my dissertation here).
 I also have a BA and MA in Linguistics from the University of Toronto.
 Prior to joining UC San Diego, I was a Postdoctoral Researcher and Instructor in Syntax at the University of Chicago.

 The header image was taken in July 2017 near the community of Iqaluit, Nunavut, after several “bergy bits” washed up on the shore.